elibiz443/jello_server/README.md

 Jello Server

-This is Rails 6 API example.
+This is Rails 6 API template.